• beehiiv Blog

 Your email marketing strategy will only improve with the addition of a content calendar.
 This helps you curate the pre-production, production, and post-production of your campaigns.

-On the subject of production, you also should consider features like segmentation, A/B testing, and collaborative writing, which will enhance your experience, and the experience of your readers.
+On the subject of production, you should also consider features like segmentation, A/B testing, and collaborative writing, which will enhance your experience and the experience of your readers.

 We’d love to help you get on board.